Home / DIY / Garden Projects Plans / 33 Bird Feeder Plans To Keep Birds Well Fed And Happy

 Bird feeder Plans will creative an attractive outdoor piece of art that will remind you to feed the birds year around.
 Regions that have below freezing temperatures and snow covered ground in the winter make it difficult for birds to find food in their natural habitats.
 A seed filled bird feeder will keep the bird population thriving and provide you with an interesting and ever-changing view in your landscape.

-These 33 bird feeder plans show you how to take ordinary objects and quickly transform them into an attractive receptacle for bird seed.
+These 33 bird feeder plans we have collected will show you how to take ordinary objects and quickly transform them into an attractive receptacle for bird seed.

 1- Frisbee Jar Bird Feeder Plans

-These bird feeder plans shows you to take that old Frisbee your kids never play with any more and use it to make a hanging bird feeder.
+Here we are going to share with you these bird feeder plans by instructables that will shows you to take that old Frisbee your kids never play with any more and use it to make a hanging bird feeder.
 A recycled lidded plastic jar will hold the seeds and the Frisbee will create the base for the DIY feeder.
 Holes are cut into the jar and kids can show their decorative talents by painting the jars before filling them with birds seed.

 Homemade Frisbee Jar Bird Feeder